How long it takes to learn Korean?

 Try not to get frustrated.

-Languages and are connected to the culture, so there will be some things you won’t understand only with your linguistic ability.
+Languages are connected to culture, so there are some things you won’t understand only with your linguistic ability.

-Either find a teacher or friend or google search about the topic.
-It’s just another advantage of human translators over AI translators, ’cause they can’t understand the culture.
+Either find a teacher or friend or do a Google search on the topic.
+It’s just another advantage of human translators over AI translators: They can’t understand the culture.

 Conclusion: Time to learn Korean

-Korean is, without any doubt, a complex language to learn for an English speaker.
+Korean is, without a doubt, a complex language for an English speaker to learn.
 But, more than complexity, it is time-consuming.

 Just see how children learn a new language.
 They absorb through interaction all the time.

 As long as it’s within kids’ reach, a language problem doesn’t matter to them.
-In fact, they are not even aware of that until they become semi-fluent.
+They are not even aware of that until they become semi-fluent.

-Yes, it takes an extended period to learn, but that is how they master any language.
+Learning takes an extended period, but that is how they master any language.
 Time and consistency, that’s it!
 If it made sense, it makes sense!

-With the proper method, persistence, desire, and motivation, you can do the same.
+You can do the same with the proper method, persistence, desire, and motivation.
 This isn’t rocket science!

-It is not the number of hours you practice but how regularly you want to link with the Korean language that matters more in the end.
+Ultimately, it is not the number of hours you practice but how regularly you want to link with the Korean language that matters most.
 The right strategy and guidance are just the icing on the cake!

 Learning Korean timeline